CANBERRA – AUSTRALIA’S CAPITAL CITY ICONS

 We only work with high quality, experienced and reliable tour operators.
 You will receive information about the operator of this tour in a confirmation email once you have completed your reservation.

-Canberra is Australia’s Capital City and is the home of many famous buildings and landmarks such as Parliament House, The Australian War Memorial, and The National Gallery of Australia.
+Canberra is Australia’s Capital City and is the home of many famous buildings and landmarks such as Parliament House, The Australian War Memorial, and The Australian National Museum.
 Our Tour is operated by an expert guide, who will provide you with running commentary throughout our Canberra Day Tour.

 Our first stop for the day is Suttons Forest for Heatherbrae Pies at the guests’ own expense!